Ochieng-001/ticket/replit.md

 ## Recent Changes

-- Updated contract address configuration to use environment variables properly
+- Updated smart contract integration with new functions from TicketManagement.sol
-- Fixed homepage to display events without requiring wallet connection initially
-- Added admin access control - only contract owner can access admin dashboard
-- Removed dummy data and improved real blockchain data integration
-- Fixed wallet connection flow - users only connect when purchasing tickets
+- Added comprehensive ticket verification system with verify and use ticket functionality
+- Implemented complete event management: create, update, and delete events
+- Enhanced contract ABI with all new functions including verifyTicket, useTicket, updateEventDetails, deleteEvent
+- Created dedicated ticket verification page at /verify route
+- Added proper admin functions for ticket management and event modifications
-- Improved error handling for contract interactions
+- Improved error handling with better gas estimation and transaction debugging
+- Updated navigation to include ticket verification access
+- Enhanced useContract hook with all new smart contract functions

 ## System Architecture